Criticism of Facebook: User influence experiments

 Beyond the ethical concerns, other scholars criticized the methods and reporting of the study's findings.
 John Grohol, writing for Psych Central, argued that despite its title and claims of "emotional contagion", this study did not look at emotions at all.
 Instead, its authors used an application (called "Linguistic Inquiry and Word Count" or LIWC 2007) that simply counted positive and negative words to infer users' sentiments.
 He wrote that a shortcoming of the LIWC tool is that it does not understand negations.
 Hence, the tweet "I am not happy" would be scored as positive: "Since the LIWC 2007 ignores these subtle realities of informal human communication, so do the researchers."
 Grohol concluded that given these subtleties, the effect size of the findings are little more than a "statistical blip".

 Kramer et al. (2014) found a 0.07%—that's not 7 percent, that's 1/15th of one percent!!—decrease in negative words in people's status updates when the number of negative posts on their Facebook news feed decreased.
 Do you know how many words you'd have to read or write before you've written one less negative word due to this effect?
 Probably thousands.

 The consequences of the controversy are pending (be it FTC or court proceedings) but it did prompt an "Editorial Expression of Concern" from its publisher, the Proceedings of the National Academy of Sciences, as well as a blog posting from OkCupid titled "We experiment on human beings!"
 In September 2014, law professor James Grimmelmann argued that the actions of both companies were "illegal, immoral, and mood-altering" and filed notices with the Maryland Attorney General and Cornell Institutional Review Board.

 In the UK, the study was also criticized by the British Psychological Society which said, in a letter to The Guardian, "There has undoubtedly been some degree of harm caused, with many individuals affected by increased levels of negative emotion, with consequent potential economic costs, increase in possible mental health problems and burden on health services.
 The so-called 'positive' manipulation is also potentially harmful."

+Internal research

+A lawsuit alleged that the company "shut down internal research into the mental health effects of Facebook after finding causal evidence that its products harmed users’ mental health".